 For gardeners who prefer a more natural approach to pest control, soapy water delivered by means of a pressure tank sprayer or a small squirt or spray bottle works well.

 For fruit trees I use a ¼ cup of Dawn dish detergent or Murphy Oil Soap in a 3-gallon spray tank of water.
 I spray only the trunk of the trees and never the leaves or fruit.

 But take care and don’t use a soapy water spray on over stressed plants or when temperatures are above 90 F. because you’ll burn the leaves and do more harm than good.

-No matter what type of spray you choose, be sure to spray the underside of the plant leaves where aphids tend to hide.
+No matter what type of spray you choose, be sure to spray the underside of the plant leaves.That where they tend to hide.

 Aphids do have natural enemies and predators and sometimes biological controls can be effective in reducing aphid populations especially in small backyards.

-Lady bugs, lace wings and syrphid flies are the best known predators of aphids.
+Lady bugs, lace wings and syrphid flies are the best known predators of plant lice.
 Lady bugs can be ordered by mail and when properly handled can afford some relief to a heavy aphid infestation.